mnot/I-D/for-the-users/draft.md

 to be documented (e.g., in Security Considerations), to help contextualise the decision, warn deployers and users of potential problems, and encourage further protocol development to mitigate the risk.

+## How do Working Groups decide what's in the interest of end users?

+Using the same process of discussion and consensus-gathering as they do now, but focused on the issue of what the impact upon users is.

+Doing so might include broadening participation in the working group to include new perspectives that are not well-represented, to assure diversity and better represent end user concerns.

+In many Working Groups, implementers have a strong voice, since implementation is necessary for successful deployment.
+When assessing end-user impact, however, the desires of implementers might conflict with the needs of end users, and so care must be taken to avoid assigning too much weight to the availability of implementations.

+Finally, as discussed, the IETF has a variety of specific guidance regarding privacy, security and other areas that potentially impact end users, and it is expected to grow over time.
+This document provides a more general goal in areas that are not yet covered by such guidance; it does not override it.